HKalbasi/zngur/book/src/import.md

 ## Behavior

-When an import statement is processed:
+When a merge statement is processed:

 1. The parser reads and parses the imported file
 2. All declarations from the imported file are *merged* into the current specification
 3. Imported content becomes available as if it were defined in the importing file
-4. Import processing happens recursively - imported files can themselves contain import statements
+4. Merge processing happens recursively - imported files can themselves contain merge statements

-## Merging
+## Merging Algorithm

 Zngur's merge algorithm attempts to compute the union of each set of declarations which share an identity (e.g. every `type crate::Inventory { ... }` across all imported files).